chavezheras/quartz/content/public_notes/Sculpting Time with Computers/Pauline van Mourik Broekman.md

 Artist and lecturer at the UAL's Creative Computing Institute.
 Co-founder of [Mute magazine](https://www.metamute.org/)that covered cyberculture, artistic practice, left-wing politics, urban regeneration, biopolitics, direct democracy, net art, the commons, horizontality and UK arts.

 ### Background
-PhD at the Royal College of Art
+PhD at the Royal College of Art.
+Available from: https://researchonline.rca.ac.uk/5281/

 ### Field